webdriverio/expect-webdriverio/README.md

 ## Key Features

-- human readable syntax
+- automatically waits for expectation to succeed
-- waits for expectation to succeed
+- see full element selector in error
-- adopted and customizable error messages
+- add your own messages
 - works in Mocha, Cucumber, Jest
 - builtin types for TypeScript and JS autocompletion